 (10) The EOBR device/system must identify sensor failures and edited and annotated data when downloaded or reproduced in printed form.

-(11) The EOBR device/system must identify annotations made to all records, the date and time the annotations were made, and the identity of the person making them.
+(11) The EOBR device display or printout must provide the remarks that describe an annotation made to records to the extent that such information is available.
+The EOBR support system must identify annotations made to all records, the date and time the annotations were made, the remarks that describe the reason for the annotation, and the identity of the person making them.

 MCSAC Recommendation: The requirement suggests that the details of all annotations are provided on the EOBR display.
 This is problematic due to the amount of detail possible as well as due to many annotations being made on the EOBR support system.
 The phrase “to the extent that such information is available” is still under discussion by the MCSAC.

 (12) If a driver or any other person annotates a record in an EOBR or an EOBR support system, the annotation must not overwrite the original contents of the record.

+(13) EOBR service providers and carriers in managing EOBR systems use must apply security measures consistent with those promulgated by recognized international standards bodies.
+EOBR systems and EOBR devices must provide technical features to enable applicable minimum security requirements and security controls.

 MCSAC Recommendation: Add a subparagraph (o)(13) to require EOBR devices to meet security requirements.
 The Committee suggests the language in tracked changes above.